Beth

 wherever they go.

-this piece marvellously with some jumps
+This piece works in marvellously with some jumps

 and great suspense.
 There's a good

-Good standing near her small pond in
+beginning with a woman standing near her small pond in

 her back yard leaning down near the water